She had access to his finances. She had his trust. She used both deliberately. Now she's running an NDIS business.

 "She had full access to his financial records.
 She had been trusted to lodge his tax returns.
 She chose not to.
 And then she told a colleague why."

-Hellen Pertekes operated Books R Us Accounting, a bookkeeping and accounting firm that can no longer be found at its former domain — books-r-us.com.au — which is now down.
-Adam Watson engaged the firm to handle his tax affairs.
+Adam Watson contracted Hellen Pertekes, Principal at Books R Us Accounting, to manage his tax affairs.
 He paid for the service.
 Returns were not lodged.
 The ATO, in the course of pursuing Adam Watson as the taxpayer of record, became the mechanism through which the failure to lodge was first surfaced as a formal matter.

 Name: Books R Us Accounting